Continuous-variable gate decomposition for the Bose-Hubbard model: BOSE-HUBBARD HAMILTONIAN

 \section{BOSE-HUBBARD HAMILTONIAN}

 The Bose-Hubbard Hamiltonian describes a system of bosonic particles trapped in an optical lattice of $N$ sites.
 Using notation from \cite{dipole}, it is given by

 where the two terms with the factors $J$ and $U$ represent the tunneling of a particle in one site to a neighboring site, and the on-site interaction, respectively (see Fig.~\ref{BHFig} for a schematic).
 The bosonic creation (annihilation) operators are given by $\hat a^\dagger_i$ ($\hat a_i$) and the number operator is $\hat{n}_{i}=\hat{a}^{\dagger}_{i}\hat{a}_{i}$.
 The sum $\sum_{\{i,j\}}$ spans neighboring sites.
-Additional terms may be added to the Hamiltonian which come from dipole interactions \cite{dipole} but first the terms in Eq.~(\ref{eqHamiltonian}) are examined in detail.
+Additional terms may be added to the Hamiltonian which come from dipole interactions \cite{dipole}.
+Methods to perform a gate decomposition for some of these terms are discussed in the appendix but first the terms in Eq.~(\ref{eqHamiltonian}) are examined in detail.
 The objective of this work is to find an appropriate implementation of quantum gates which can be used to simulate the evolution of this Hamiltonian $e^{itH}$ for a time $t$.
 In order to do this, $e^{itH}$ is decomposed into more elementary time evolution operators.